tabwrangler/tabwrangler/README.md

 ### Building for Release

-1. Compress and minify JavaScript by setting `NODE_ENV` to 'production'
+1. Create a .zip to upload to the Chrome Store with the `release` task

-        NODE_ENV=production gulp
+        gulp release

 ## Todo: